 For most, a balanced diet usually provides all the folate you need.
 Folate is found in dark green leafy vegetables, beans, peas, nuts, oranges, lemons, bananas, melons, and strawberries.
 The synthetic form of folate is folic acid and is in many fortified foods, such as cereals and pastas.

-Symptoms of low iron:
+Symptoms of low Vitamin D: